cbg-ethz/V-pipe/utils/README.md

 Whichever of these tools is most suitable for you depends on how you receive the files from the sequencing lab.

 - [`sort_samples_dumb`](#sort_samples_dumb) is for loose collection of FASTQ files
-- [`sort_samples_jobinfo`](#sort_samples_jobinfo) and [`sort_samples_demultiplexstats`](#sort_samples_demultiplexstats) are better suited when additional information has been provided by the basecalling and demultiplexing software.
+- [`sort_samples_demultiplexstats`](#sort_samples_demultiplexstats) and [`sort_samples_jobinfo`](#sort_samples_jobinfo) are better suited when additional information has been provided by the base calling and demultiplexing software.
-  - these two also support _patch maps_ TSV files, helping to rename the samples from the name used in the original sample sheet in the LIMS (laboratory's information manageement system) to something more flexible.
+  - these two also support _patch maps_ TSV files, helping to rename the samples from the name used in the original sample sheet in the LIMS (laboratory's information management system) to something more flexible.
+    For example, to remap simple sequential numbers to longer names, use the following patch map TSV:

 ```tsv
 1	05_2021_02_01